-Farmer(s): Linda Hezel R.N., Ph.D Location: Kearney, MO Contact: firstname.lastname@example.org, 816-560-7878 Website, Facebook, Instagram Apprenticeship opportunities: Volunteer (private tutoring in exchange for labor while learning), flexible days and times
+Farmer(s): Linda Hezel R.N., Ph.D Location: Kearney, MO Contact: firstname.lastname@example.org, 816-560-7878 Website, Facebook, Instagram Apprenticeship opportunities: Volunteer (private tutoring and a share of farm bounty in exchange for labor), flexible days and times

 Begun in 1993 with the conviction that family health and soil health are inextricably linked, the Prairie Birthday Farm (PBF) farmscape has been progressively designed to mimic nature in food production and to reconstruct native ecosystems necessary for balance and synergy among plants, animals, and humans.
 Native plants in food production offer adaptability to local soil and climate, maintenance of healthy and diverse ecosystems, and the conservation and propagation of local flora.
 Consequently, PBF remains productive despite severe droughts and other unpredictable climate change-driven weather patterns.